tonioloewald/xinjs-ui/README.md

 You can set the `<data-table>`'s `value` to `{ array: any[], columns: ColumnOptions[] | null, filter?: ArrayFilter }`

+If you set the `<data-table>`'s `rowHeight` to `0` it will render all its elements (i.e. not be virtual).
+This is useful for smaller tables, or tables with variable row-heights.

 ### `<markdown-viewer>`

 Render [markdown](https://www.markdownguide.org/) anywhere, either using the `src` attribute to load